ar-kt02/flock-v1/README.md

     - Run database migrations for the backend.
     - Optionally seed the backend database.
     - Prompt you for the frontend public API URL.
-    - Create a `.env` file in the `frontend` directory.
+    - Create a `.env.local` file in the `frontend` directory.
     - Start the development servers for both the backend and frontend.

 Alternatively, you can follow the manual setup instructions below.

-### Manual Setup Instructions
+## Manual Setup Instructions

 #### Backend Setup